NunchuckBradley/card_counter/README.md

 Click on the numbers which will show and it will tally what has been clicked on.

 ### Includes:
 - UNDO and REDO
 - Likelyhood of pulling the next card
 - Number only checking OR full deck and suit checking

+### Bads:
+- Button press refreshes and reloads ALL buttons
+- Complicated to read
+- practices and no comments in code

+This was made quickly so wont fix these issues

 ### Non-suit counting: